GoldenArkGeneralTrading/company-profile/VERIFICATION.md

 ## Supplier relationship / refinery-origin supply references

 ### Official Supplier of Heraeus Precious Metals

 Golden Ark Reserve is an official supplier of Heraeus Precious Metals for refinery-origin bullion and precious metals products.

-This supply relationship supports access to both Heraeus and Argor-Heraeus bar formats used in physical gold sales, allocation, and delivery execution.
+This supply relationship supports access to both Heraeus and Argor-Heraeus SA (Switzerland) bar formats used in physical gold sales, allocation, and delivery execution.

 **Public reference:**
 https://goldenarkreserve.com/about/partners-service-providers/